 ≤ \$5,000 \$5,000 - \$25,000 > \$25,000 Approach to Lead Hazard Evaluation and Reduction 1.
-Do no harm Identify and control lead hazards Identify and abate lead hazards Notification Yes Yes Lead Hazard Evaluation Paint Testing of surfaces to be disturbed by rehabilitation Paint Testing of surfaces to be disturbed by rehabilitation Risk Assessment Paint Testing of surfaces to be disturbed by rehabilitationRisk Assessment Lead Hazard Reduction Repair surfaces disturbed during rehabilitation Safe work practices Clearance of work site Interim Controls Safe work practices Clearance of unit Abatement Safe work practices Clearance of unit Ongoing Maintenance For HOME rental properties only For HOME rental properties only For HOME rental properties only EIBLL No No No Options Presume lead-based paint Use safe work practices on all surfaces Presume lead-based paint and/or hazards Use standard treatments Presume lead-based paint and/or hazards Abate all applicable surfaces
+Do no harm Identify and control lead hazards Identify and abate lead hazards Notification Yes Yes Lead Hazard Evaluation Paint Testing of surfaces to be disturbed by rehabilitation Paint Testing of surfaces to be disturbed by rehabilitationRisk Assessment Paint Testing of surfaces to be disturbed by rehabilitationRisk Assessment Lead Hazard Reduction Repair surfaces disturbed during rehabilitation Safe work practices Clearance of work site Interim Controls Safe work practices Clearance of unit Abatement Safe work practices Clearance of unit Ongoing Maintenance For HOME rental properties only For HOME rental properties only For HOME rental properties only EIBLL No No No Options Presume lead-based paint Use safe work practices on all surfaces Presume lead-based paint and/or hazards Use standard treatments Presume lead-based paint and/or hazards Abate all applicable surfaces

-Reduce the Level of Poverty-level Families - As indicated in the Comprehensive Plan, the City recognizes that poverty is primarily an economic issue, and is continuing its economic development activities through the Chamber of Commerce, Small Business Development Center, and the Florida Community College at Jacksonville's plan to assess the needs of the poverty-level families.
+\Reduce the Level of Poverty-level Families - As indicated in the Comprehensive Plan, the City recognizes that poverty is primarily an economic issue, and is continuing its economic development activities through the Chamber of Commerce, Small Business Development Center, and the Florida Community College at Jacksonville's plan to assess the needs of the poverty-level families.
 In addition, the City will continue to help increase the availability of jobs for low and moderate income residents through its JEDCO and Section 108 Loan Programs.
 The variety of housing assistance and public service programs funded through the Community Development Block Grant and HOME Programs may be viewed as at least indirectly helping to prevent poverty by lessening the financial strain on residents from housing repairs, high mortgage payments, down payments and closing costs.
+The Northwest Economic Development Fund assists with small businesses development and job creation.

-Develop Institutional Structure - The institutional structure for the delivery of services to the jurisdiction is primarily the City of Jacksonville's Housing and Neighborhoods Department, Community Development Division (CDD) and Housing Services Division.
+\Develop Institutional Structure - The institutional structure for the delivery of services to the jurisdiction is primarily the City of Jacksonville's Housing and Neighborhoods Department, Community Development Division (CDD) and Housing Services Division.
 The CDD and HSD carry out grant and loan programs by subcontracting to the private sector and non-profit organizations, the Jacksonville Housing Authority, and other city agencies.
-The City will again fund a mixture of city, private, and non-profit projects through the activities as described in Section III FY 2009-2010 Proposed Projects of this annual plan.
+The City will again fund a mixture of city, private, and non-profit projects through the activities as described in Section III FY 2011-2012 Proposed Projects of this annual plan.

-Enhance Coordination Between Public and Private Housing and Social Service Agencies and Foster Public Housing Components and Resident Initiatives - Coordination of all housing and community development strategies, as well as regular communication among agencies and organizations, is essentially the same as described in the City's original Consolidated Plan submission.
+\Enhance Coordination Between Public and Private Housing and Social Service Agencies and Foster Public Housing Components and Resident Initiatives - Coordination of all housing and community development strategies, as well as regular communication among agencies and organizations described in the City's original Consolidated Plan submission.
+Please see the Public Housing narrative on pages 32 - 34.

-Outcome Measures
+\Outcome Measures